noctalia-dev/noctalia-qs/README.md

 - `ext-background-effect-v1` Wayland protocol support
 - Noctalia-specific build defaults and configuration

-The binary is named `noctalia-qs` and is a drop-in replacement for `quickshell` when using Noctalia Shell.
+The binary is named `qs` and is a drop-in replacement for `quickshell` when using Noctalia Shell.

 ## Credits